-Three Months Ended Three Months Ended March 31,
+Three Months Ended March 31,

-2023 2022
+2024 2023

-Stock options 1,443,996 2,401,110
+Stock options 1,443,996

-Restricted stock units 2,455,919 2,039,179
+Restricted stock units 1,050 2,455,919

-Performance share units 503,880 484,292
+Performance share units 511,680 503,880

-Warrants 1,041,667
+Employee stock purchase plan 17,320

-Convertible senior notes 7,509,104 4,925,134
+Convertible senior notes - 7,509,104

-For PSUs, these securities were excluded from the calculation of diluted earnings per share as the performance-based or market-based vesting conditions were not met as of the end of the reporting period.
+For PSUs, these securities were excluded from the calculation of diluted earnings per share as the market-based vesting conditions were not met as of the end of the reporting period.
 All other securities presented in the table above were excluded from the calculation of diluted earnings per share as their inclusion would have had an antidilutive effect.

-7. Fair Value of Financial Instruments
+5. Fair Value of Financial Instruments

-Disclosures of fair value information about financial instruments are required, whether or not recognized in the balance sheet, for financial instruments with respect to which it is practicable to estimate that value.
 Fair value measurements and disclosures describe the fair value hierarchy based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value, as follows: